-NOTES: 1.
-Ensure the air compressor is firmly anchored to a flat/level surface.

-- 2. Install vibration pads between mounting feet of the air compressor and the floor. - 3.
+- 1. Ensure the air compressor is firmly anchored to a flat/level surface. - 2.
+Do Not install vibration pads between mounting feet of the air compressor and the floor on Vertical/Simplex models. - 3.
+Install vibration pads between mounting feet of the air compressor and the floor on Horizontal/Duplex models. - 4.
 Install braided hose directly-to the isolation valve on the air supply outlet of the air receiver tank.